Yifan Sun

-I am an Assistant Professor in the Department of Computer Science at William & Mary.
-I am the lead of the Scalable Architecture Lab.
+I am the Class of 1953 Associate Professor of Computer Science at William & Mary.
+I am the lead of HUSCARL (Human-Centered System & Computer Architecture Lab).
 I received my Ph.D. degree from the Department of Electrical and Computer Engineering at Northeastern University in 2020.
 My research interests lie in GPU architecture, performance evaluation, and performance modeling.

 Research Topics